deMD/UmbracoContentApi/README.md

 Out of the box easy to use, full DI support and fast.

 #### Basic Usage:
-1. Download the package from: https://www.nuget.org/packages/UmbracoContentApi.Core/
+1. Download the package from [NuGet](https://www.nuget.org/packages/UmbracoContentApi.Core/)
 2. Install the package
 3. Create an UmbracoApiController
 4. Inject the content resolver